Mike-Mrt/hangman/README.md

 This version of the hangman game has used Python and its packages to construct a UI for the player.

-## Milestone 1: Create variables for the game
+## Milestone 2: Create variables for the game

-Milestone 1 was used to create the list of possible words for the hangman game:
+Milestone 2 was used to create the list of possible words for the hangman game:
-- The list was assigned to a variable and the random module was imported and the choice() method was used to selected a random word from the list and these have both been printed to output
+- The list was assigned to a variable and the random module was imported and the choice() method was used to selected a random word from the list and these have both been printed to output.
 - For the hangman game to be initiated, user input was designed to get input from the user of 1 character.
 - Conditional logic was then used to determine if the input from the user is a valid input so has to have a length of 1 and in the alphabet.
 - To do the above, the string module was imported as it is much more efficient to do this than write all of the alphabet in lower and upper case within a list.
-- Code and accompanying description is provided below for Milestone 1, which will be streamlined more as the milestones progress:
+- Code and accompanying description is provided below for Milestone 2, which will be streamlined more as the milestones progress:

 ```python
 # Importing the random module: